prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

 # Visible Spectrum Analyzer with Deep Learning
 script to analyze the visible spectrum of element from camera to corresponding wavelengths.
 ![This is an image](https://github.com/prashikl007/Visible_Spectrum_Analyzer_with_Deep_Learning/blob/main/al%20foil.jpg)

+Horizontal axis in plot spectrum graph is wavelength in 'nm', vertical axis is count for corresponding color pixels or intensity of the wavelength of that color pixel.

 GUI_spectrometer.py   ------>  GUI script with complete functionality.
 This requires  ----> pixel_wavelength.xlsx, spectrum_model.h5